jmptrader/vivus.tis/README.md

 <!--Demo available on -->

-Vivus.tis is a port of JavaScript [Vivus.js](https://github.com/maxwellito/vivus) library for **[Sciter/TIScript](http://sciter.com/)**.
-See the orignal library to know about what it does.
+Vivus.tis is a port of JavaScript **[Vivus.js](https://github.com/maxwellito/vivus)** library for **[Sciter/TIScript](http://sciter.com/)**.
+See the original library to know about what it does.

-Goal is to have this API the same in from vivus.js, so you can grab any existent JS/SVG sample and have it working in Sciter just by copy/pasting.
+Goal is to have this API the same as in vivus.js, so you can grab any existent JS/SVG sample and have it working in Sciter just by copy/pasting.
 However there is still some adaptations that needs to be done, mainly adding the lengths of every SVG `<path>`.

 This way, just search for any Vivus.js sample and you will be amazed with what you can achieve with SVG stroke animations: [Codepen](http://codepen.io/search/pens?q=vivus&limit=all&type=type-pens)